OneDrive guide for enterprises

 Intune MDM or MAM

-For Windows 10 client devices that are joined to a domain, you have the additional option of using GPOs for management.
-Also, for those devices that are company owned and managed, you can use System Center Configuration Manager to deploy OneDrive.
+For Windows 10 devices that are joined to a domain, you have the additional option of using Group Policy for management.
+Also, for those devices that are owned and managed by the organization, you can use Microsoft Endpoint Configuration Manager to deploy OneDrive.

 Deploy, secure, and manage OneDrive